East Jefferson Lakefront Levee Lift

 - Construction on the East Jefferson Lakefront Levee Lift Project was ahead of schedule until the last several months of heavy rainfall occurred, including record-setting days for precipitation.

-- The physical construction is now estimated for completion by early September, pending good weather conditions.
+- The physical construction will be completed in the first week of October, pending good weather conditions.
 After physical construction, the levee district will be monitoring for good grass growth.

-- The Corps of Engineers will follow our construction with their armoring project starting in September.
+- The Corps of Engineers will follow our construction with their armoring project starting in mid-October and is due to be completed by Spring, 2018.
 Armoring makes the levee more resilient by adding a geotextile grid covered by special sod.
 The Corps is doing this at full federal expense.

 - Their project includes concreting the crossover ramps (Homestead, east/west Causeway, Severn, Clearview, Erlanger, western Kenner, and by each of the Pump Stations).